rumpelrausch/puudle/README.md

 1. Open any shell inside the project root folder.
 2. Run `npm ci` (or `npm i` if you want to update dependencies).
+3. Configure credentials in `.env` file.
-3. Start the dev server: `npm run dev`.
+4. Start the dev server: `npm run dev`.

 The dev server will reload on source code changes.<br>
 Listens (by default) on port 8081.